K8s multi tenancy genai

 Auditability

-Because each virtual cluster has its own API server, audit logs are separated by tenant by default.
-This makes it straightforward to demonstrate to auditors precisely who accessed which resources, when, and in which environment without complex log aggregation or correlation across shared infrastructure.
+As each virtual cluster has its own API server, audit logs are separated by tenant by default.
+This makes it easy to show auditors exactly who accessed which resources, when, and in which environment, without having to filter and correlate logs as you would with a shared API server.

 Network Segmentation